-APPENDIX 9: FILE REVIEW CHECKLIST
+APPENDIX 11: FILE REVIEW CHECKLIST

 Case Review Details

 Date of Review

 Adviser

 Reviewer

-Client Name
+Client's Name

 Case Reference Number

 File Management

 Are the client's personal details recorded?

-Are the case records clear, including query, relevant background information, advice given, options given, and documents attached?
+Are the case records clear, including query,

+relevant background information, advice given,

+options given and documents attached?

 Are key dates clearly recorded?

-Has a concluding email been sent?
+Has a concluding/closure email been sent?

 Have case outcomes been recorded?

-Reviewer comments/notes

 Quality of Advice

 The advice is accurate and appropriate for the client

 All issues have been covered

 Follow up action has been agreed and recorded

 Adviser has taken appropriate action where required

-Deadlines have been met
+Any deadlines have been met

 Reviewer comments/notes

-Action Required
+Corrective Action

 What

 By whom

 By when

+Completed on

-Completed on Signed off by reviewer date
+Signed off by reviewer